giannisdoukas/CWLJNIKernel/docs/developers.rst

 The decorator is required to register the magic command to the kernel.
 Every magic command should have that signature.
-In case that the magic command does not accept any arguments, like in that case the argument string will be just an empty string.
+In case that the magic command does not accept any arguments, like in this case, the argument string will be just an empty string.
 Now, we can open a jupyter notebook and run the following command.

 .. code-block::